auntie4life/KellyPublicStuff/WordPress Blog Text Scraper RedMe.md

 - ✅ Creates a master index CSV file for easy reference
 - ✅ Chronologically sorted from oldest to newest

+> **⚠️ CRITICAL:** When exporting from WordPress, you must select **"Posts"** (your blog entries), NOT "Pages" (static pages like About/Contact).
+This is the most common mistake!
+See the export instructions below for details.

 ## Two Methods Available

 ### Method 1: XML Export Parser (RECOMMENDED)